The Downtown Art Districts newest tenant has something to offer that none of their neighbors can. Golf

 Having a room to yourself was more entertaining than I could have ever imagined.
 As of right now, there are two Private Suites.
 Each suite comes furnished with a tall table and chairs.
 Perfect for holding your cold adult beverages and some food.
 The food, by the way, was incredible.

 Also, there’s theater style seating so while your boys or other members of your group are taking their turns, you can prop your feet up and relax.
 I found myself doing just that quite a bit!

 The studio is also climate controlled.
-We were told if we were getting too hot after playing for a while just go ahead and crank down the AC.
+The owner told us if we were getting too hot after playing for a while go ahead and crank down the AC.

 There’s more than just the Studios at 21 Greens

 While the simulators and the suites are probably going to be the main draw, there’s also an excellent retail area when you enter the facility.
 It’s clean, set up well and adds a great touch to the overall look and feel of the place.
 It’s a pro shop visit just like the one you’d experience on a golf course.

 With a small, intimate venue the staff has to be on point, and they were.
 The customer service was beyond outstanding.
 Not being “simulator pros” we had a ton of questions, and then we had even more questions.
 There was a little bit of a learning curve, but once you get the hang of it, the touch controls are a breeze to maneuver through.